AnIdiotsGuide/discordjs-bot-guide/coding-guides/storing-data-in-a-persistent-collection.md

 };
 ```

-And there you have it, you've successfully created a points system using the PCollections database.
+And there you have it, you've successfully created a points system using Enhanced Maps.
 Now there's a few caveats to this system... the current code is limited to users, not guilds so if a user wanted to boost their score, they can invite the bot to a private guild and spam the ever loving snot out of it to boost their score.
-The other caveat is due to using PCollections, when you get to the point where you need to shard, you won't be able to use PCollections because you won't be able to open the database from multiple files, or instances.
+Note also that Enmap currently does not support sharding or calling the points database from multiple files (though a fix is planned for this limitation!)

 In the famous words of Evie _"Now take this, and make it **better than Mee6!** Go ahead, I challenge you ;)"_ - Evie.Codes